-The county houses royal residencies, the Allied Rapid Reaction Corps and GCHQ.
-These increase potential physical and cyber security threats requiring the retention of additional firearms capability.
+The county houses royal residencies, the Allied Rapid Reaction Corps and GCHQ, increasing potential physical and cyber security threats requiring the retention of additional firearms capability.

-The National Hunt Festival and the Royal International Air Tattoo attract over 370,000 visitors.
-These events require mobilisation of significant policing resources.
+The National Hunt Festival and the Royal International Air Tattoo attract over 370,000 visitors, requiring the mobilisation of significant policing resources.

 The city of Gloucester has commercial quays, an urban night-time economy and fast-growing ICT and finance sectors.
-There are 3,300 miles of roads, incorporating the M5 corridor.
-The student population exceeds 13,000.
+With 3,300 miles of roads, including the M5 corridor.
+The student populations exceed 13,000.

 Crime rates are low compared with Gloucestershire’s most similar forces.
-Volume of recorded crime has increased by 16 percent in 2015-2017, however this is below the national increase.
-There are approximately 157,000 incidents annually, with high demand around violent crime, theft and sexual offences.
+Volume of recorded crime has increased 2 percent over the last 12 months (to January 2019); below the national increase.
+There are approximately 156,000 incidents annually, with high demand around violent crime, theft and sexual offences.

-The operational structure has recently evolved to deliver initial investigation teams within the force control room, dedicated neighbourhood policing capability, force response unit and local investigation teams; all supported by a centralised custody suite and investigations facility – serious/complex, digital and public protection hubs (including MASH).
+Operational structures include initial investigation teams within the force control room, dedicated neighbourhood policing capability, force response unit and local investigation teams; supported by a centralised custody suite and investigations facility, digital and public protection hubs, including a MASH.

-Specialist functions – roads policing, armed capability, dogs, major and organised crime capabilities – are delivered collaboratively with South West forces.
+Specialist functions of roads policing, armed capability, dogs, major and organised crime capabilities are delivered collaboratively with South West forces.